William H. Morin: Biography

 Morin was born May 23, 1869, in England and enlisted the United States Navy on November 17, 1892.

 During the Spanish–American War he was a boatswain's mate second class aboard the cruiser U.S.S.
 Marblehead.
 In July 1898 he assisted in the clearing of 27 contact mines from Guantanamo Bay, Cuba, for which he, and two others, received the Medal of Honor in December of that year.

 Morin was warranted to the rank of boatswain on July 30, 1903, and retired from the Navy on April 12, 1910.

 In 1916, Morin became the first reported naval officer to be court-martialed.
 He was convicted of disobeying a lawful order of the Secretary of the Navy and three specifications of conduct unbecoming an officer and gentlemen predicated on his failure to pay certain debts.
 Despite holding the Medal of Honor, he was dismissed from the Navy on October 10, 1916.

-He died at age 66 on August 29, 1935, and is buried in Saint John Cemetery Middle Village, New York.
-His grave can be found in section 25, row B.
+He died at age 66 on August 29, 1935.